 Spend a little on hiring a web designer or VA to design or review your website if you aren’t comfortable doing it yourself.

 A Content Scheduler

-Spend on the Pinterest the apps for sure, they are well worth the small investment, and save by using the free plan on Buffer, and upgrade if you end up needing more than the free plan offers later.
+Spend on the Pinterest the apps for sure, they are well worth the small investment!

 There are literally a million things to do when starting and then running a blog.
 And then a million more things to do if you are running a blog with the intention to earn a profit!
 It is completely possible to everything on your own, but having some help here and there will definitely make things easier, not to mention save yourself a ton of time.